-When I was invited to this debate, I could see it would be a challenging one.
+When I was invited to debate a motion of Charlie Hebdo’s repblishing of Cartoons on the Prophet Muhammed ﷺ, I could see it would be a challenging one.
 The self-righteous slogan cited as a ‘defence’ of ‘Free Speech’ ‘Je Suis Charlie Hebdo’ has become a rallying cry throughout Europe, expressed with a blind zeal approaching fanaticism.
 The debate motion was clearly going to be opposed by a majority – it has become fashionable to do so in the West.
 So how to approach the subject?
 I, together with an Imam and a student debater (who joined last minute) communicated in the limited time we had a rational argument that the media’s republishing of the Charlie Hebdo cartoons was unwise, and should be regretted as an unnecessary and counter-productive act.
 I also argued that the Paris attacks, and the subsequent French spin and claim to champion ‘freedom of speech’ was false – and in fact, hypocritical.
 Arrayed against us on the opposing side, were two student debaters and the Secular Liberal journalist, Lejla Kuric, who blogs for left-wing blog, leftfootforward.org.

 The majority of the audience supported the opposition (that we should not regret republishing the cartoons) – of the 211 initial attendees (vast majority non-Muslim):